Equivalence after extension and Schur coupling for Fredholm operators on Banach spaces: Non-emptiness of and the proofs of Propositions and

-\begin{rem} To illustrate the applicability of our work thus far, let us explain how it leads to an explicit algorithm for deciding whether EAE and SC are equivalent for all pairs of Fredholm operators on a given pair of Banach spaces~$\cX$ and~$\cY$. \begin{enumerate}[label={\normalfont{(\roman*)}}] \item Find, if possible, the least $k\in\N$ such that $\Phi_k(\cX)\ne\emptyset$ and $\Phi_k(\cY)\ne \emptyset$.
-This is $k_0=\eae(\cX,\cY)$. \item If no such~$k\in\N$ exists, then $\eae(\cX,\cY)=0 =\operatorname{sc}(\cX,\cY)$, and EAE and SC are equivalent for all pairs of Fredholm operators on~$\cX$ and~$\cY$ by \Cref{P:SC1806}\ref{P:SC1806ii}; indeed,
+\begin{rem} To illustrate the applicability of our work thus far, let us explain how it leads to an explicit algorithm for deciding whether EAE and SC are equivalent for all pairs of Fredholm operators on a given pair of Banach spaces~$(\cX,\cY)$. \begin{enumerate}[label={\normalfont{(\roman*)}}] \item Find, if possible, the least $k\in\N$ such that $\Phi_k(\cX)\ne\emptyset$ and $\Phi_k(\cY)\ne \emptyset$.
+This is $k_0=\eae(\cX,\cY)$. \item If no such~$k\in\N$ exists, then $\eae(\cX,\cY)=0 =\operatorname{sc}(\cX,\cY)$, and EAE and SC are equivalent for all pairs of Fredholm operators on~$\cX$ and~$\cY$ by \Cref{P:SC1806}.
+More precisely, we have